antedoro/Arberia/themes/arberia/archetypes/default.md

 date: {{ .Date }}
 lastmod: {{ .Date }}
 draft: true
-type:  # Nothing for default, or video
+type:  # Use standard-view on nothing for default or courses - video - landingpage
 weight: null

 featured: false
-sidebar: false
+sidebar: false # Works only with standard-view
-toc: true
+toc: true # Works only with standard-view
 math:
-  enable: false
+  enable: false # Actualy not implemented
-lightgallery: false
+lightgallery: false # Actualy not implemented
 license: ""
 slug:  # slug exemple: solidworks-2020-tutorial